maryscode/Practice-Tracing-Worksheet-App/README.md

     - all caps only
     - toggle on and off sticker
     - nonstandard font bc standard font is ugly!
-- create cute other sticker
+- create other sticker options